TerriaJS/terriajs/doc/contributing/README.md

 We're thrilled to have you as a contributor!
-This section explains how to set up a development environment for modifying TerriaJS and using that modified version in a TerriaMap.
+This section explains how to set up a development environment for modifying TerriaJS, and how to use that modified version in a TerriaMap.
 It also has suggestions for contributing.

 For all contributors: